kwesy/amalitech_file_server/README.md

 # amalitech_file_server
-A platform to make distribution of documents easy.
+A Django base platform to make distribution of documents easy.